-Our campaign is driven by six remarkable community leaders.
+Our campaign is driven by eight remarkable community leaders.
 They’re making a huge difference to their places and neighbours, but in the face of obstacles that simply should not exist.
 They share what they do, what keeps them going, and why they’re part of We’re Right Here.

 People are seeing they’re not part of the problem, but part of the solution.

 I was born, educated, and brought up in Leeds.
 I’m a child of Windrush, part of that first generation of black kids born in the UK – and we’ve always faced issues around housing, economic change, and inequality.

 In the 1980s, I joined the Chapeltown and Harehills Liaison Committee that was created in response to the riots, which saw an uprising of disadvantaged BME communities.
 I then founded Frontline Self Build, helping a group of black unemployed guys build their own homes.
 Years later, in 2000, I co-founded the Community Self Build Agency, and I became their Northern director in 2014.
 I’m now a community-led homes adviser in Leeds and a Community Land Trust network adviser.

 I’ve been banging the drum in this space for years – and we’re in a good place now.
 People are seeing they’re not part of the problem but part of the solution.
 And local people know what they need.

 Our campaign for community power has to be representative; that’s why I’m here.
 Now’s the time to take my seat at the table and work to change things.

 Charlotte Hollins, Fordhall Farm, Shropshire